Clan Maclaine of Lochbuie

 Clan Maclaine of Lochbuie is a Scottish Clan that inhabited lands on the southern end of the Isle of Mull in the Inner Hebrides of the western Scottish Highlands.
-"Maclaine" is an alternate spelling for "McLean."
-Clan Maclaine of Lochbuie and Clan Maclean of Duart are two separate clans.
-However, the two clans share a strong family connection.
-The 26th (and current) clan chief is The Much Honoured Lorne Gillean Ian Maclaine of Lochbuie, Baron of Moy.
-The clan is recognized by both the Standing Council of Scottish Chiefs and the Lord Lyon.
+"Maclaine" is an alternate spelling for "MacLean."
+Clan Maclaine of Lochbuie and Clan Maclean of Duart are two separate clans which share a strong family connection.
+The 26th (and current) clan chief is Lorne Gillean Ian Maclaine of Lochbuie, Baron of Moy.
+The clan is recognised by both the Standing Council of Scottish Chiefs and the Lord Lyon.

 History

 Origins of the clan

 Clan Maclaine of Lochbuie is translated in Gaelic as Mac'ill-Eathain Locchabuide.
 They claim descent from Maurice Fitzgerald, an Anglo-Norman who moved to Ireland with Richard de Clare, 2nd Earl of Pembroke, known as "Strongbow."
 The Fitzgeralds of Ireland are said to have sent offshoots to Scotland in the thirteenth century.
 Two Fitzgerald cousins are said to have started both Clan Maclean and Clan Mackenzie, with the name MacLean being coined by Gillean-na-Taughe (Gillean of the Battle-Axe), a fierce warrior who lived in the thirteenth century.
 He and his three sons were also said to have fought against the Vikings at the Battle of Largs in 1263.
 Later Gillean was said to have signed the Ragman Roll in 1296 as "Gilliemore Macilean" or "Gillean the Great, Son of Gillean."